 The end of the year can be pandemonium with end of school, pre-Christmas preparations and family holidays.
-And with pastures going mad it’s also time for some serious hard yakka!
+And with pastures going mad, or in short supply, it’s also time for some serious hard yakka!

-Conserving any feed surplus is the main priority, and although silage should be the first choice, it has major problems when handling and feeding out – whenever that is.
-It’s a tricky question as big round silage bales are the only real option for contractors who don’t like small paddocks, as their gear gets bigger and pressure on their time and costs increases.
+Conserving any feed surplus is the main priority, and although silage should be the first choice, it has major problems when handling and feeding out – which could be in the promised summer drought or next winter.
+It’s a tricky question as big round silage bales are the main option for contractors who don’t like small paddocks, as their gear gets bigger and pressure on their time and costs increases.

-Very few contractors make small bales using small conventional hay balers, but wear and tear is high as they are all old-model machines.
+Very few contractors make small bales using small conventional hay balers.
 And in any case these small bales are still too heavy for one person to lift.

 The problem with hay is that so much of the original feeding value in the original pasture is lost, as by the time the crop is mature enough to make good hay, plants have lost their leaves and gone to seed, and it’s a high Dry Matter (86%) fibrous feed with little energy and protein left.
 But hay is easy to store and easy to feed out in conventional sized bale of around 20kg.